singlakdeepak/singlakdeepak.github.io/pages/about.md

 ---
 layout: page
 title: about
-description: Deepak Singla is a senior undergarduate studying Electrical Engineering (Power & Automation) at Indian Institute of Technology, Delhi.
+description: Deepak Singla is a senior undergraduate studying Electrical Engineering (Power & Automation) at Indian Institute of Technology, Delhi.
 ---

 <!-- Karl Broman is Professor in the